abstract gray background

 Outsourcing

-• Full-service, trial by trial models account for the highest proportion of participants’ outsourced clinical development work, followed by hybrid full-service/functional service partnership (FSP) and in-house models, almost evenly matched.
+• Full-service, trial-by-trial models account for the highest proportion of participants’ outsourced clinical development work, followed by hybrid full-service/functional service partnership (FSP) and in-house models, almost evenly matched.

 • Participants also reported clinical laboratory diagnostic services, data management, clinical trial management and biostatistical analyses as the most likely outsourced activities.